mayu-live/framework/README.md

 ## Tests

-Tests are located in the `lib/`-directory next to their implementation.
+Tests live next to their implementation under each gem's `lib/` directory.
-So for `lib/mayu/state.rb` the test would be located in `lib/mayu/state.test.rb`.
+So for `gems/mayu-live/lib/mayu/session.rb` the test is `gems/mayu-live/lib/mayu/session.test.rb`.

 This pattern is quite common in JavaScript
 ([Jest does this](https://jestjs.io/docs/configuration#testmatch-arraystring)),